raspberrypilearning/cd-intermediate-scratch-sushi/en/step_3.md

 And not only that, but your program has turned into a circle-drawing program!
 What's happening here is that those 15-degree turns eventually add up to 360 degrees, and so your pen turns in a full circle.
 You're going to change the way it moves slightly to make it take slightly a longer step each time, so it spirals out.
 For this, you’re going to need a **variable**.

 You’ve seen variables before, in the Beginner series.
 They're basically labeled places to store numbers or other information that you care about.
-You can create them in the **Data** blocks section, and afterwards you'll find their associated blocks there too.
+You can create them in the **Variables** blocks section.

 + Make a variable called `steps`{:class="block3variables"}, and then add a `set steps to 0`{:class="block3variables"} block at the start of your program.